UK Inheritance Tax Rates: What You Need to Know

 Who is Affected by Inheritance Tax?

-Inheritance Tax affects individuals with estates valued above the tax-free threshold.
+Inheritance Tax affects individuals with estates valued above the outside the scope of IHT threshold.
 This includes people with significant assets, such as property, investments, and savings.
-Understanding how inheritance tax works is essential for those looking to minimize its impact on their estate.
+Understanding how inheritance tax works is essential for those looking to reduce its impact on their estate.

 Current Inheritance Tax Rates in the UK